haihala/haihala.github.io/src/lib/posts/wag-pre-polish-update.md

 Mizku has a sword and a lot of her animations include sheathing or unsheathing the sword.
-I realized that I can use the idle pose as a base for the last keyframe when sheathing.
+I realized that I can use the idle pose as a base for the last key frame when sheathing.
 For reasons unclear to me, this occasionally causes an unnatural wrist rotation, as instead of going the short way around, Blender reverses the wrist motion of the entire animation.
 This is mostly notable with actions that have large swings.
-I usually end up deleting the keyframes and recreating them.
+I usually end up deleting the key frames and recreating them.
 This is a recurring issue and I feel like it shouldn't be.

 In addition to the wrist motions, I struggle with the sword clipping through her body.
-Fixing this to not look bad is a large timesink in the sword animations.
+Fixing this to not look bad is a large time sink in the sword animations.
 It feels tedious and difficult and I do regret having a sword for character #1, as some of these problems are sword specific and I now have to undertake those along with the generic issues.
 Also considered just teleporting the sword out for sword moves, but don't want to go back and do that now as I'm fine with the current animations.

-I feel that I basically have to have auto keyframe on as the alternative is pressing i every time I change anything. his does make the curve editors nearly worthless, but that could be a skill issue.
+I feel that I basically have to have auto key frame on as the alternative is pressing i every time I change anything.
+This does make the curve editors nearly worthless, but that could be a skill issue.
 I use the human meta rig and it has a lot of controls to adjust.

-Editing keyframes can have effects on adjacent keyframes.
+Editing key frames can have effects on adjacent key frames.
 I understand why it works like this, but I dislike it nevertheless.
 On multiple occasions I adjust the pose at either end of a swing and it completely ruins the movement in the middle or vice versa.
-I mostly fix this by adding more keyframes, but this seems tedious and it feels like I should just keyframe all the bones.
-I occasionally do just that and then remove excess at the end with Blender's keyframe cleaner.
+I mostly fix this by adding more key frames, but this seems tedious and it feels like I should just key frame all the bones.
+I occasionally do just that and then remove excess at the end with Blender's key frame cleaner.
 It does sometimes delete channels that stay the same throughout the animation which is a problem when switching between animations.
 I think exporting the actions makes the model return to the default stance between actions, so it isn't a problem after export but it has tripped me up multiple times in the editor.
 There may be a setting to not do that, should investigate.
-For now I just went around all the actions with a loop of select T-pose, select target action, go to frame 0, Select all bones, add keyframe.
+For now I just went around all the actions with a loop of select T-pose, select target action, go to frame 0, Select all bones, add key frame.

 # Easy icon art